A hidden Markov model for statistical arbitrage in international crude oil futures markets: Statistical arbitrage strategies

+where $r_t$ denotes the daily return defined in \eqref{eqn:Definitionr}.
+For brevity of notation, we denote by $R^{\mathrm{TW}}$ the collection of trading-window returns over the entire sample.
+Note that, since $r_t = 0$ whenever no position is open, $R^{\mathrm{TW}}_j$ coincides with the compounded return generated over the holding period of trade $j$.
+Trading-window returns thus provide a direct measure of per-trade profitability, complementary to daily and aggregate return measures.

+When evaluating the performance of statistical arbitrage strategies, which typically entail frequent trading, transaction costs can play a significant role and substantially affect net profitability, as discussed in \cite{DF12}.
+Following \cite{HainHessUhrigHomburg2018}, we estimate each contract-specific transaction cost parameter $c_i$ as the average effective daily half bid-ask spread over the full sample period.
+The resulting transaction cost estimates are reported in Table \ref{tab:transactionCosts}.
+As expected, the highest transaction cost is associated with the Shanghai contract, which corresponds to the youngest and least mature market among those considered and may therefore be subject to relatively higher trading frictions.

+Overall, the estimated transaction cost parameters are in line with values documented in the literature.
+In particular, studies on pairs trading involving USD-denominated crude oil futures report transaction costs ranging from approximately $c = 20$ bps in \cite{AN08} to about $c = 60$ bps in \cite{DF12}.

-Unlike pure arbitrage opportunities, statistical arbitrage strategies are not immune from financial risk.
-For this reason, we shall also consider the Sharpe ratio, a classical risk-adjusted performance measure, computed as follows:
+Unlike pure arbitrage opportunities, statistical arbitrage strategies are not exempt of financial risk.
+For this reason, we also consider the Sharpe ratio, a widely used risk-adjusted performance measure

-For the sake of comparability, analogously to the case of the returns in \eqref{eqn:DefinitionR}, we shall always express the Sharpe Ratio of a given trading strategy in annual terms.
-In Section \ref{subsec:VaRAnalysis}, we will perform an additional analysis by also computing the value-at-risk of the different statistical arbitrage strategies described in Section \ref{subsec:ParisTradingStrategies}.
+where we do not subtract the prevailing risk-free rate in the numerator, as our returns $r_t$ represent excess returns.
+For the sake of comparability, we shall always express the Sharpe Ratio of a given trading strategy in annual terms.
+In Section \ref{subsec:VaRAnalysis}, we will perform an additional analysis by also computing the Value-at-Risk, the Expected Shortfall and the Maximum Drawdown of the different strategies introduced in Section \ref{subsec:ParisTradingStrategies}.
+Moreover, to address the limitation that the Sharpe Ratio captures only the first two moments of the return distribution, we also examine the full empirical distribution of returns generated by our strategies.